 Each selected hero will be presented a certificate of recognition and be featured in the May cover story of Asian Avenue magazine.
-There are two special awards: Lifetime Achievement Award and Young Hero Award (under age 35).
+There are two special awards: The lifetime Achievement Award and Young Hero Award (under age 35).

 Colorado Chinese Radio Network airs every Sunday afternoon 5:30pm to 6:00pm MST.
 Listen to the Chinese show on air on KGNU, Boulder, Denver 88.5 FM or 1390 AM or visit KGNU.org.

 The program is hosted by Christina Guo and produced by Colorado Asian Culture and Education Network.
 It is a non-profit show that provides service and education to the Chinese community.
 Topics shared include immigration, law, tax, insurance, education, health, investment, lifestyle, community event.
 Guests and professionals are invited to join each show to share their expertise in various subjects.
 If you have any topics of interest, please e-mail .